23d1/Modul-for-Craft-CMS-2/UPDATE.md

     * Slide text fields in Slideshows do nothing at the moment, but I have something built that needs a bit more work for the next release.
     * Make full render taxonomy/structure items page styling carry through.
     * Make menu toggle off enforceable on mobile devices.
+    * Add ability to inherit page/post styling from another entry.

+# Changes in 0.5.0 Beta
+#### This release requires a fresh install as there has been some major backend overhaul.
+* Major update to features, templates, CSS and JS as well as bug fixes all over.
+* New features
+    * A new `Thumbnail` block that you can place anywhere and override settings for, like image/video/grid/offset/bleed etc. You can even override the thumbnail settings found in `Globals`.
+    * Rows can now have background images, with loads of useful settings.
+    * Added functionality to have overlay content on images, slideshows and videos.
+This content can be text, images, videos, video loops and so forth.
+It functions just like the standard page building blocks with rows and content blocks.

 # Changes in 0.4.4 Alpha
 * Major CSS and JS bug fixes as well as template cleanup